PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 In our experiments, we found that some hyperparameters are important for the performance of the algorithm:

-- `obs_normlize`: Whether to normalize the observation.
+- `obs_normalize`: Whether to normalize the observation.
-- `rew_normlize`: Whether to normalize the reward.
+- `reward_normalize`: Whether to normalize the reward.
-- `cost_normlize`: Whether to normalize the cost.
+- `cost_normalize`: Whether to normalize the cost.

 We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
 You can check it in the `omnisafe/configs/off_policy`.